TheF1rstPancake/Kvasir/docs/middleware.rst

     - Contains a set of endpoints where each endpoint is responsible for returning very specific data back to Kvasir
     - These endpoints only accept POST requests
     - These endpoints validate the *Authorization* header contained in each request to validate that the request actually came from Kvasir
+    - Uses HTTPS for handling incoming requests

 .. note::
     Many of the middleware endpoints have names that match endpoints on the Kvasir server (and the WePay API).
 There is not a 1 to 1 map between all of these different APIs.
-Middleware endpoints will have *(middleware)* in front of all of them in order to separate them from the Kvasir server endpoints.
+Middleware endpoints will have *"(middleware)"* in front of all of them in order to separate them from the Kvasir server endpoints.

 Authorization
 ~~~~~~~~~~~~~~~~~
 Security was a concern when developing the specifications for the middleware.
 Exposing your database to another application posses some risk.

 In order to help mitigate the security concerns, all requests to the middleware will have an *Authorization* header similar to the way the *Authorization* header is required when sending a request to WePay.
 This header will contain a shared secret between your middleware and Kvasir.
 If the Authorization header is not present in a request, or does not match the secret, you **should not process the request**.

+You should also make sure that your middleware uses HTTPS for all incoming requests.
+Otherwise you expose yourself to man in the middle attacks where someone could sniff out the shared secret.

 User Resource
 ~~~~~~~~~~~~~~~~~~